 Undergraduate advisors who wish to combine their groups and meet as an advising team at the first advising group meeting, may do so.

 Student orientation assistants will be available during your Thursday group advising session and can assist with things like helping students look up a class in the course schedule or comment on their individual experiences.
 If you would like an orientation assistant, please indicate this on the reply form.

-Once again, we will reserve classrooms for advisors' use during group advising sessions on Thursday, August 24.
+Once again, we will reserve classrooms for advisors' use during group advising sessions.
 We will also make it possible for advisors to meet with advisees in more informal settings, as many of you have requested.
 Please indicate on the reply form your preferred location for your group meeting and we will do our best to accommodate you.

 Hajim advisors: Please note that you will receive special information about your advising schedule from the Hajim Deans’ Office.

 Sophomore and transfer advisors are asked to help students connect with departmental advisors, CCAS advisors, and online information so that students can declare their major by the end of the sophomore year.
 To this end, expectations for advisors include: